sefffal/Octofitter.jl/docs/src/index.md

     Octofitter is under active development and is only tested against Julia 1.9

 **Supported data:**
-* sample directly from images
+* sample directly from images and interferometric visibilities
 * exoplanet astrometry
 * stellar astrometric acceleration
 * radial velocity